GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/user-group.md

 2. Find the `Enabled` field and check the box.
 3. Click the `Update` button at the bottom of the page.

+### Adding Attributes to Registration
 A limited number of attributes are present in the default registration form.
 If more attributes are needed they can be added via the GUI by navigating to `Organization Configuration` > `Manage Registration`.
 Learn how to [add attributes](./oxtrust-ui.md#manage-registration) to the default registration form.

+### Manual Approval of New Users
 By default the `Custom property (key/value)` field will include the value: `enable_user` and `true`.
-This enabled new users to login as soon as registration is complete.
-If you want to manually review and approve new user registrations, you can set this value to `false`.
+This enables new users to login as soon as registration is complete.
+If you want to manually review and approve new user registrations, you can set this value to `false` as shown in the screenshot below.

 ![image](../img/admin-guide/user/config-manage-script_enable.png)

-!!!
-Note
-    When user registration is handled via oxTrust, users can **not** be added to a backend LDAP or Active Directory server.
-This means that self-registration via oxTrust is only effective if users are authenticated by GluuLDAP (and not a backend LDAP or AD server).

 ## LDAP Synchronization
 LDAP Synchronization, a.k.a.
 Cache Refresh, is the process of connecting one or more existing backend LDAP servers, like Microsoft Active Directory, with the Gluu Server's local LDAP server.
 Synching people and attributes from a backend server speeds up authentication transactions.
 It is possible to perform attribute transformations, changing the name of attributes, or even using an interception script to change the values.
 Transformations are stored in the Gluu LDAP service.